zenw01f/zenw01f.github.io/_posts/2023-12-12-Are-password-mgrs-safe.md

 - Integrated 2FA TOTP
 - Web browser modules for auto-input and site validation

-Although the [LastPass breach](https://www.theverge.com/2022/12/28/23529547/lastpass-vault-breach-disclosure-encryption-cybersecurity-rebuttal) was probably the worst people feared the issue is _not_ with the concept of a password vault in the cloud but rather the poor
+Although the [LastPass breach](https://www.theverge.com/2022/12/28/23529547/lastpass-vault-breach-disclosure-encryption-cybersecurity-rebuttal) was probably the worst people feared the issue is _not_ with the concept of a password vault in the cloud but rather the execution of the application by the vendor which failed.
+Until the death of the password comes about there really is no better way to store credentials _that is user friendly_.